Constructing a PC is never simple. However, once you grasp the concept, it can be immensely enjoyable and rewarding.

 Why Would You Mount A GPU Vertically?

 However, as most PC cases and motherboards are designed to mount the GPU with its side facing up, we don’t get to see this.
 By mounting a graphics card vertically, you will be able to have the “right side” facing up.
-This is particularly advantageous for cases with a transparent panel.
+This is particularly beneficial for cases with a transparent panel.

 One advantage is that if a card is put up and down, GPU droop doesn’t happen.

-However, there is a snag!
+However, there is a hitch!

 Keep in mind that there are some instances where a vertical mount would actually improve your computer’s airflow.